Time

 "Many physicists maintain that the passage of time is purely a feature of mind, beyond physics itself, while others argue that it points to some new physical paradigm, perhaps associated with the marriage of relativity theory and quantum theory.
 Certainly, the status of time in any final theory of physics remains unclear.
 What is clear, however, is that a theory that encompasses time and mind will have to go beyond Einstein’s Block Universe."

-And these thoughts from Bernardo and Dr Timalsina:
+Thoughts from Bernardo and Dr Timalsina:

-and this quote from St Augustine:
+St Augustine:

 "For what is time?
 Who can readily and briefly explain this?
 Who can even in thought comprehend it, so as to utter a word about it?
 But what in discourse do we mention more familiarly and knowingly, than time?
 And, we understand, when we speak of it; we understand also, when we hear it spoken of by another.
 What then is time?
 If no one asks me, I know: if I wish to explain it to one that asketh, I know not: yet I say boldly that I know, that if nothing passed away, time past were not; and if nothing were coming, a time to come were not; and if nothing were, time present were not.
 Those two times then, past and to come, how are they, seeing the past now is not, and that to come is not yet?
 But the present, should it always be present, and never pass into time past, verily it should not be time, but eternity.
 If time present (if it is to be time) only cometh into existence, because it passeth into time past, how can we say that either this is, whose cause of being is, that it shall not be; so, namely, that we cannot truly say that time is, but because it is tending not to be?"